mahmoudai1/swipe-options/README.md

 # Swipe Options
-A C# Graphics Implementation of the swipe options concept.
+A C# Graphics implementation of the swipe options concept.

 **Demo**
 --